“Therefore encourage one another and build each other up,” 1 Thessalonians 5:11 NIV)

 #5.
-Look for Bible characters who were encouragers and tell their story.
+Tell about Bible characters who were encouragers.
 Some examples are, Mordecai in the book of Esther, Barnabas in the New Testament, Aaron and Hur encouraged Moses during Israel’s battles in Exodus, and Elizabeth was an encouragement to Jesus’ mother, Mary.

 #6.
 As you study your Bible, look for more examples of godly encouragement.

 #7.
 Relate the results of godly encouragement from the Bible.
 What were the results of Barnabas’ encouragement?
 What were the results of Mordecai’s encouragement?
 Was it important that God put those encouragers in place?
 What might have happened without their support?

 #8.
 Relate a time when you were desperate for God to help you and He provided strength, encouragement, or comfort.

 #9.
 Encourage your fellow bloggers by liking and commenting on their posts.
 I have developed blogger friends over the last five years that I sincerely care about and pray for.
 Nothing is more encouraging to a blogger than reading in their comments these words: “I needed that!” or “Excellent post!”

 #10.
 Last, but not least, PRAY FOR YOUR READERS!